 Humans are very susceptible to tick bites because of a population shift to more wooded locations, along with the creation of tick friendly eco-scapes in our back yard.
 Widespread illness from ticks is a result of closer interaction with tick-infected wildlife and undetected tick-borne diseases not previously screened for in our nation’s blood supply.
 Transfusions using this tainted blood is the leading cause of the spread of tick-related disease in the U.S. A pediatric infectious disease specialist from Washington University, Gregory A. Storch, M.D. has created a research team to study multiple tick-borne illnesses.

-There are three primary ticks in Missouri: the American Dog Tick, Blacklegged Tick (inappropriately nicknamed the Deer Tick), and the Lone Star Tick which spread diseases such as Rocky Mountain Spotted Fever and Babesioses, Lyme Disease and Tularemia, respectively Characteristics of these diseases are a reddish to purple black rash around the ankles and wrists, a crimson patch on the skin, or in the case of Lyme Disease a bullseye rash around the infected area.
+There are several species of ticks in the U.S., including the American Dog Tick, Blacklegged Tick (inappropriately nicknamed the Deer Tick), and the Lone Star Tick which spread diseases such as Rocky Mountain Spotted Fever and Babesioses, Lyme Disease and Tularemia, respectively Characteristics of these diseases are a reddish to purple black rash around the ankles and wrists, a crimson patch on the skin, or in the case of Lyme Disease a bullseye rash around the infected area.
 Infection from tick bites require the parasite to remain continuously embedded in the host for up to 24 hours.
 Some symptoms of tick-related illnesses include but are not limited to fatigue, memory loss, myalgia (joint pain), palpitations, headaches, nausea, aches, pains, arthritis, bells palsy and low grade fever.